 K. Section 9-402 does not apply to the grant of an easement on or a lease of district real property to any party other than this state or a political subdivision of this state as prescribed by this subsection.
 A district may authorize the grant of an easement on or a lease of district real property without public auction under the following conditions:

 1. The district posts a notice in a conspicuous place on the affected property.
 The notice shall summarize the proposed easement or lease and shall provide information on the process for an interested person to request that the proposed action be submitted to public auction.
 The notice shall be posted for at least fifteen days before the execution of the easement or lease.

 2. The district posts a notice on the district's website that specifies the affected property, summarizes the proposed easement or lease and provides information on the process for an interested person to request that the proposed action be submitted to public auction.
 The notice shall be posted on the website for at least fifteen days before the execution of the easement or lease.

 3. The district publishes in the local newspaper where the district regularly publishes notices at the beginning of the fifteen-day posting period a summary of the proposed easement or lease that provides information on the process for an interested person to request that the proposed action be submitted to public auction.

 4. The district establishes a process that allows an interested person to request in writing that the proposed easement or lease be submitted to public auction.
 If during the fifteen-day posting period a person requests that the proposed easement or lease be submitted to public auction the district shall follow the procedure set forth in section 9-402.

-5. For proposed leases only, the appraised value for the rental of the district real property is less than five thousand dollars per month.
+5. For proposed leases only, the market value for the rental of the district real property is less than $5,000 per month.

-6. The reimbursement to the district for the easement granted or the lease executed is not less than the appraised value of the property as determined by the district.
+6. The reimbursement to the district for the easement granted or the lease executed is not less than the market value of the property as determined by the district.